 (image via Zagat)

 Believe it or not, my grandfather actually turned me on to this Arizona-based chain years and years ago before it was a chain.
-To this day, though, the chopped salad continues to be my favorite and we can’t go without ordering the kale guacamole– sometimes we order two because the girls gobble it up so fast!
+To this day, though, the chopped salad continues to be my favorite and we can't go without ordering the kale guacamole-- sometimes we order two because the girls gobble it up so fast!
+Locations here include one north at the Domain and one in downtown Austin in the Seaholm Building complex.

 (image via A Taste of Koko)